-570 Author contributions.
+Author contributions.
 PH developed the workflow with DR, VR, NdN, ELD, JB, and BB.
 PH developed the land use translator with DR, NdN, and ELD.
 VR and PH developed the cross-walking procedure.
 PH wrote the code for the land use translator and for the processing of different datasets and generate the LUCAS LUC dataset.
 SL provided the McGrath dataset.
 VR generated the ESA POULTER with the help of the ESA-CCI user tool, downloaded and prepared the MODIS PFT dataset.
 CA wrote the sections on analysis of irrigated cropland (i.e. Sect.
-3.3.2 and 3.2.2) and prepared the table A1.
+3.2.2 and 3.1.2) and prepared table A2.
 VR wrote the description of the ESA POULTER and MODIS datasets (i.e. Sect.
-3.1.1) 575 and Sect.
-3.1.2), visualized the LANDMATE PFTs and prepared tables A2 and A3.
-PH conducted the analysis of the land cover changes, visualized the results, and wrote all other sections.
-All authors reviewed the paper draft and contributed to the final paper.
+2.5.1 and Sect.
+2.5.2), visualized the LANDMATE PFTs and prepared tables A3 and A4.
+PH conducted the analysis of the land cover changes, visualized the results, wrote all other sections and prepared the first draft.
+All co-authors reviewed the paper draft and contributed to the final manuscript.